 Contact Center: Select this option while logging in with Finesse Supervisor credentials instead of local account credentials.

-Integration with client’s Active Directory is not yet supported
+Integration with the client’s Active Directory is not yet supported

 The item names should not contain spaces and special characters.
-Also, a name can not have less than 3 characters.
-If, however, any such name exists on UCCX, that cannot be updated or removed from EF tool.
+Also, a name can not have fewer than 3 characters.
+If, however, any such name exists on UCCX, that cannot be updated or removed from the EF tool.
 Consider renaming it before having to update it.